Daniel Buren

 01

-About Daniel Buren
+Daniel Buren Biography

 Daniel Buren (born 1938 in Boulogne-Billancourt, France) is one of the most influential French contemporary artists, internationally celebrated for his site-specific installations and his signature use of alternating vertical stripes.
-Since 1965, Buren has employed 8.7 cm-wide stripes as a "visual tool" to interrogate the relationship between artworks and their architectural, social, and institutional contexts.
-His practice challenges conventional notions of authorship, exhibition spaces, and the autonomy of art, positioning him as a pivotal figure in Conceptual and institutional critique.
+Since 1965, Buren has employed 8.7 cm-wide stripes as a “visual tool” to interrogate the relationship between artworks and their architectural, social, and institutional contexts.
+His practice challenges conventional notions of authorship, exhibition spaces, and the autonomy of art, positioning him as a pivotal figure in Conceptual art and institutional critique.

 Throughout his career, Buren has remained committed to questioning where and how art is displayed.
 His artworks continue to challenge viewers to reconsider the relationship between art and its surroundings, securing his position as one of the most important voices in contemporary art whose installations and prints redefine the possibilities of site-specific practice.